reimagined/resolve/docs/api/monitoring/monitoring-adapter.md

 ### `execution`

-Registers an execution of an operation.
+Registers an operation's execution.
 The default implementation increments the count of the `"Executions"` metric.
 The `execution` method can also be passed an optional `error` parameter.
 If this parameter is not `null`, the function registers the error in metrics.

 #### Arguments